droonga/droonga.org/reference/1.1.1/command-line-tools/droonga-request/index.md

 ## Abstract {#abstract}

-`droonga-request` sends any message to a Droonga cluster and reports the response.
+`droonga-request` sends any message to an Engine node of a Droonga cluster directly in Droonga native protocol, and reports the response.

-For example, if there is a Droonga node `192.168.100.50` and you are logged in to a computer `192.168.100.10` in the same network segment, the command line to send a [`system.status`](../../commands/system/status/) command is:
+For example, if there is a Droonga Engine node `192.168.100.50` and you are logged in to a computer `192.168.100.10` in the same network segment, the command line to send a [`system.status`](../../commands/system/status/) command is:

 ~~~
 (on 192.168.100.10)